M-Shaharyar/Invoice-Extractor-App/README.md

 streamlit run app.py
 ```

-2. Upload an Invoice Image: Use the provided interface to upload an image of an invoice in JPG, JPEG, or PNG format.
+2. **Upload an Invoice Image**: Use the provided interface to upload an image of an invoice in JPG, JPEG, or PNG format.

-3. Provide a Prompt: Enter a prompt to specify what you want to know about the invoice.
+3. **Provide a Prompt**: Enter a prompt to specify what you want to know about the invoice.

-4. Get the Response: Click on the 'Tell me about the invoice' button to generate and display the response.
+4. **Get the Response**: Click on the 'Tell me about the invoice' button to generate and display the response.

 ## 📝 Example Input
 - **Input Prompt**: "Extract the total amount and the date from this invoice."